microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 Now that we have an unpacked solution checked into version control we can work on automating deployment.
 As mentioned in the [Unpacking a solution](#unpacking-a-solution) section, I follow the  [GitHub Flow](https://guides.github.com/introduction/flow/) development workflow that assumes anything in the master branch is always deployable.
 Given that we will build a simple YAML script that performs the following steps:

- - Trigger on commit to master
+ - Define name, trigger, and pool on commit to master
  - Download Nuget
  - Download Solution Packager
  - Pack Solution from repository
  - Create a build artifact (packed solution)
  - Deploy the build artifact to a target Dynamics 365 CE environment

+D
 ```YAML
 name: $(BuildDefinitionName)-$(Date:yyyyMMdd).$(Rev:.r)